Okay — maybe not the same exact recipe for every Greek mother… but you have to admit, despite some variations, every Greek mother makes these.

 Instructions

-- Heat the oven to 450 degrees.
+1. Heat the oven to 450 degrees.
 On a rimmed sheet pan, combine the chicken broth, olive oil, lemon juice and kosher salt.
 Toss the potatoes in the liquid to coat, then arrange the potatoes in an even layer, cut-sides down.
-Sprinkle the oregano over the potatoes, if using.
+If using oregano, sprinkle it over the potatoes.

-- Roast the potatoes, flipping halfway through, until fork-tender, dark brown and crispy on top, 55 to 60 minutes.
+2. Roast the potatoes 55 to 60 minutes, flipping halfway through, until fork-tender, dark brown and crispy on top.
 (If the potatoes are cooked through but not as crispy as you’d like, run them under the broiler for a few minutes.)
 Sprinkle with flaky salt and black pepper as desired.